-Master of Arts in Teaching (M.A.T.), Elementary Education - (38 credits) Master of Arts in Teaching (M.A.T.), Secondary Education - (34 credits)
+Master of Arts in Teaching (M.A.T.), Elementary Education (Grades 1-6) - 38 credits Master of Arts in Teaching (M.A.T.), Secondary Education (Grades 7-12) - 34 credits

 The M.A.T. program is designed to prepare exceptionally qualified teachers who are responsive to the needs of diverse learners.
 It provides professional coursework and experience that lead to initial teacher certification for students who have completed a baccalaureate degree.
-Student's transcripts will be reviewed to determine if content area qualifications are met for the type of certification sought.
+Student transcripts will be reviewed to determine if content area qualifications are met for the type of certification sought.
 Candidates for elementary certification must meet course requirements in English, math, science, and social studies.
 For certification in secondary teaching, 27-30 credits are required in the area of certification.
+Secondary education certification programs are offered in biology, chemistry, earth/space science, English, mathematics, physics, social studies, and Spanish.